christian-fei/christian-fei.github.io-pandoc/_posts/2015-07-05-Backup-mongodb-database-from-docker-container-to-host.md

 layout: post
 ---

-One of the [reccomended backup strategies](http://docs.mongodb.org/manual/tutorial/backup-and-restore-tools/) of a mongodb database is through its tool called `mongodump`.
+One of the [recommended backup strategies](http://docs.mongodb.org/manual/tutorial/backup-and-restore-tools/) of a mongodb database is through its tool called `mongodump`.

 We will use it to dump the current consistent state of the database with all its collections and move it to the host machine for persistence.